Simulation-Software-Engineering/Lecture-Material/organization/intro_course.md

 * Mainly markdown ... use your favorite tool to render (simply GitHub viewer, [GWDG Hedgedoc](https://pad.gwdg.de/), [pandoc](https://pandoc.org/), ...)
 * We'll add more as the semester goes
 * We give many links to videos, docs, blog posts, podcasts, ...
-* We currently do not plan to record lectures (but are open to do if needed)
+* We plan to record the lecture, but this is only meant as a backup.
+Please always come when possible.
+What we do is interactive.

 ---